mbrugman67/BusPirate-docs-hugo/content/docs/command-reference/syntax.md

 +++
 weight = 2
-title = 'Bus Syntax'
+title = 'Bus Syntax Reference'
 +++

-# Syntax Reference

 A simple syntax is used to interact with chips.
 Syntax characters have the same general function in each bus mode, such as ```r``` to read a byte